Skip to contents

 Details

 BGSD is calculated as the square root of the weighted average of squared differences between the subgroup estimates and the setting average.
 Squared differences are weighted by each subgroup’s population share.
-For more information on this inequality measure see Schlotheuber, A., & Hosseinpoor, A. R. (2022) below.
+For more information on this inequality measure see Schlotheuber (2022) below.

-95% confidence intervals are calculated using a methodology of simulated estimates.
-The dataset is simulated a large number of times (e.g., 100) and BGSD is calculated for each of the simulated samples.
+95% confidence intervals are calculated using a Monte Carlo simulation-based method.
+The dataset is simulated a large number of times (e.g. 100), with the mean and standard error of each simulated dataset being the same as the original dataset.
+BGSD is calculated for each of the simulated sample datasets.
 The 95% confidence intervals are based on the 2.5th and 97.5th percentiles of the BGSD results.
+See Ahn (2019) below for further information.

 Interpretation: BGSD has only positive values, with larger values indicating higher levels of inequality.
-BGSD is zero if there is no inequality.
-It has the same unit as the health indicator.
+BGSD is 0 if there is no inequality.
+BGSD has the same unit as the health indicator.

 Type of summary measure: Complex; absolute; weighted